 The transportation fee provides support for operating SBU Transit Services for the University community between a variety of destinations on West, East, South, and Southampton Campuses, as well as the R&D Park, throughout the calendar year.
 SBU Transit provides transportation seven days per week and offers between five and seven transit routes daily, depending on the University academic calendar.
-In calendar year 2012-13, SBU Transit vehicles will travel over 500,000 service miles and provide approximately 54,000 service hours to University passengers.

 The transportation fee provides support for operating SBU Transit, which includes support for service staffing, vehicle maintenance/repair, procurement of new vehicles, facility upgrades, regulatory compliance requirements, vehicle fuel and office supplies.
-In addition to transit operations, the transportation fee provides support for bus stop shelters, signage/maps, University bike initiatives, SBU Wolf Ride Bike Share, Suffolk Transit Connection support and student parking lot maintenance/additions.
+In addition to transit operations, the transportation fee provides support for bus stop shelters, signage/maps, University bike initiatives, SBU Wolf Ride Bike Share, SBU Smart Transit, Suffolk Transit Connection support and student parking lot maintenance/additions.

 - Students can use the SBU Transit Service on an unlimited basis.